tinacms/tina.io/content/docs/cli-overview.md

 npx @tinacms/cli init
 ```

-This will,
+This will:

-1. Install all required dependencies for Tina.
+- Install all required dependencies for Tina.
-2. Define a basic content schema in the `tina` directory.
+- Define a basic content schema in the `tina` directory.
-3. Create example content in the demo directory.
+- Create example content in the demo directory.
-4. Edit the `package.json` to have the `dev`, `build`, and `start` scripts run the tina GraphQL API.
+- Edit the `package.json` to have the `dev`, `build`, and `start` scripts run the tina GraphQL API.

-#### Optional parameters
+#### Options

 | Argument        | Description                    |
 | --------------- | ------------------------------ |